 Mention illustrators and cover artists.
 If you can’t fit the name of the illustrator or designer in the main body of your tweet, consider including them in the ‘Who’s in this photo?’ tag.
 If this doesn’t work on your particular browser setting, find one that gives you this option:

 DATA WARRIORS: Anyone entering book metadata for a publisher, be sure to enter the illustrators’ names when you’re submitting the important data to Nielsen that goes out to everyone else.
-If you use Biblio, here’s a tutorial on the Society of Authors blog about how not to miss a hugely important drop-down menu.
+If you use Biblio, here’s a step-by-step tutorial about how not to miss a hugely important drop-down menu.
 Your role is vital!